-Aged Mental Health DDP Group Programs are:
+DDP Aged Mental Health Group Programs are:

-- Living Well with Mental Illness

-- Memory Group

-- General Psychiatry & Addictions Programs may also be suitable based on an individual's presenting needs
+- Living Well with Mental illness - Memory - General Psychiatry Programs may also be suitable based on an individual's presenting needs. - Substance Use Addictions Programs access based on co-existing mental health and addiction issues.

-Assessment and Planning:
+Assessment and Treatment Planning:

-Mental health and age related assessments and outcome measures form an important part of the individualised care planning and clinically tailored programs.
-The most suitable mental health service will be determined, based on the Doctor's referral, a clinician assessment and individual and carer input; planning may include onward recommendations to other local community services.
+Mental health and age-related assessments and outcome measures form an important part of the individualised care planning and clinically tailored programs.

+The most suitable mental health service will be determined, based on the Doctor's referral, a clinician assessment and individual and carer input, service admission and exclusion criteria; and level of health fund/insurance cover.